Photomyne Review (2026) — Is It Still Worth the Price?

 The main area where Photomyne hasn't kept pace is restoration quality.
 While it offers basic sharpening and a colourisation feature, it doesn't address the core problems that affect most old photos: colour fading, scratches, noise, and soft faces.

-Compare this to dedicated AI restoration tools like PhotoScanRestore, which can take a faded, scratched 1970s print and reconstruct lost detail, correct colour casts, and sharpen faces naturally.
+Compare this to dedicated smart restoration tools like PhotoScanRestore, which can take a faded, scratched 1970s print and reconstruct lost detail, correct colour casts, and sharpen faces naturally.
 Photomyne's approach is more about digitising than restoring — an important distinction.

 The other persistent criticism is pricing.
 Photomyne costs approximately £14.99/month or £59.99/year.
 For a scanning app (not a full editing suite), many users feel this is steep — especially when the free trial auto-converts to a paid subscription if you forget to cancel.